-The Fair Housing Act defines disability as a physical or mental impairment that limits one or more major life activities.
-Under this definition, an impairment is a disability if it limits the ability of the person to perform a major life activity as compared to the average person in the general population.
-The definition also considers any mitigating measures, such as medication or other treatment or therapies, the person is employing that may relieve the substantial limitations caused by the impairment.
+The Fair Housing Act defines disability as a physical or mental impairment that substantially limits one or more major life activities.
+Under this definition, an impairment is a disability if it substantially limits the ability of the person to perform a major life activity as compared to the average person in the general population.
+The definition also takes into account any mitigating measures, such as medication or other treatment or therapies, the person is employing that may relieve the substantial limitations caused by the impairment.

-1. Does the student have a disability under this definition?
+Does the student have a disability under this definition?
 Please note, if the student has a diagnosed disability, please provide details below.
 If the student does not have a disability, you may return this form without answering the remaining questions.

-Yes No (Please circle one) 2.
-What is the diagnosed disability?
-3. When did you first meet with the student regarding this diagnosis?
+Yes No (Please circle one)

+- 2. What is the diagnosed disability? - 3.
+When did you first meet with the student regarding this diagnosis?

 4. Does the student require ongoing treatment?
 Yes No (Please circle one) 5.
 Will you be the primary provider for the student?

-Yes No (Please circle one) ŝ.
-If you will not be the primary provider for the student, do you plan to work with the primary provider?
-Yes No (Please circle one) 7.
-Please identify the student's impairment(s) and describe how each impairment limits his/her ability to perform a major life activity as compared to a nondisabled individual.
+Yes No (Please circle one)

+- If you will not be the primary provider for the student, do you plan to work with the primary provider?
+Yes No (Please circle one) - 7.
+Please identify the student's impairment(s) and describe how each impairment substantially limits his/her ability to perform a major life activity as compared to a nondisabled individual. - 8.
+What symptoms will be reduced by having an ESA and how would the ESA help to reduce those symptoms?

-8. What symptoms will be reduced by having an ESA and how would the ESA help to reduce those symptoms?
-9. Please identify if the student is using any measure (e.g., prescriptions, treatment, therapy, etc.) that mitigates the limitations caused by his/her impairment and, if so, if the mitigating measure(s) eliminates the substantial limitations.
-10. Is there evidence that an ESA has helped this student in the past or currently?
-Please explain.
-11. Please explain how the accommodation is necessary for the student to participate in college housing as compared to a student without a disability.
-12. Please identify any other accommodation that may be equally effective in allowing the student to participate in university housing.
+- 9. Please identify if the student is using any measure (e.g., prescriptions, treatment, therapy, etc.) that mitigates the limitations caused by his/her impairment and, if so, if the mitigating measure(s) eliminates the substantial limitations. - 10.
+Is there evidence that an ESA has helped this student in the past or currently?
+Please explain. - 11.
+Please explain how the accommodation is necessary for the student to participate in college housing as compared to a student without a disability.

+12. Please identify any other accommodation that may be equally effective in allowing the student to participate in University housing.

 13. In your opinion, how important is it for the student's well-being that that he/she have an ESA on campus?

 14. Have you discussed the responsibilities associated with properly caring for an animal while engaged in typical college activities and residing in campus housing with the student?
 Yes No (Please circle one)

 15. Do you believe those responsibilities might exacerbate the student's symptoms in any way?

-Physicia an's Information
+Physici an's Information

-Full Nar me (Print):
+me (Print):

-Signatu re and Date:
+re and Date:

-State of f Licensure and License Number:
+f Licensure and License Number:

-Address S:
+S:

 Number:

 Please Return to:

-Mariett ta College

-th Street

-ta, OH 45750

-Phone: (740)376-4477